jrose27/vue-expense-tracker/README.md

 ## Vue JS 3

 This app uses Vue JS 3 with the composition api.
-The app also uses the <script setup> syntaxs
+The app also uses the <script setup> syntax

 ## Recommended IDE Setup